dspiegel29/ArtofStatistics/README.md

 * page 26 Figure 1.1 At the end of the legend, add 'Rather than a bar-chart, it may be better to use dots for the data-points when the axis does not start at zero.'
 * page 49 Footnote.
 '31,337' was probably a deliberate choice by an ageing geek, as it was an old expression for ['eleet / elite'](https://www.urbandictionary.com/define.php?term=31337).
+* page 71 line 2,  add 'before having their first child'
 * page 86 line -9.
 '2,190' should read '2,910'
 * page 110 The 'M' in STEM should be 'Mathematics' and not 'Medicine'
 * page 156 line 9.  'large' should be 'smaller'
+* page 159, 161 The question on page 161 should be before the last two lines on page 159.
 * pages 191 to 200 - see below
 * page 206, header says 'Chapter 7', should be 'Chapter 8'
 * page 212 Figure 8.3 – the label ‘Head’ on the first lower branch should be 'Tail'